Gradient Checkpointing for Long DDE Simulations

 No-Regression Check

-Because checkpoint_every=None selects the original jax.lax.scan call site verbatim (a literal if-branch), forward and gradient times for the default must be within timing noise of the previous non-checkpointed implementation.
-The benchmark above implicitly verifies this: the None row should be statistically indistinguishable from any prior measurement of the unchecked path.
-K = n_steps is not equivalent to None — it still wraps the (single) inner scan in jax.checkpoint, so the backward pass recomputes the entire forward once, costing roughly 1.3× the None gradient time.
-Only checkpoint_every=None skips checkpointing entirely.
+Because block_size=None selects the original jax.lax.scan call site verbatim, the default’s forward and gradient times stay within timing noise of the non-checkpointed implementation.
+Note that K = n_steps is not the same as None: it still wraps the single inner scan in jax.checkpoint, so backward recomputes the whole forward once and costs more than None.
+Only block_size=None skips checkpointing entirely.

 Practical Guidance